laravel/docs/queues.md

 #### Chain Connection & Queue

-If you would like to specify the default connection and queue that should be used for the chained jobs, you may use the `allOnConnection` and `allOnQueue` methods.
+If you would like to specify the connection and queue that should be used for the chained jobs, you may use the `onConnection` and `onQueue` methods.
 These methods specify the queue connection and queue name that should be used unless the queued job is explicitly assigned a different connection / queue:

     Bus::chain([
         new ProcessPodcast,
         new OptimizePodcast,
         new ReleasePodcast,
-    ])->dispatch()->allOnConnection('redis')->allOnQueue('podcasts');
+    ])->onConnection('redis')->onQueue('podcasts')->dispatch();

 #### Chain Failures